 Wombats breed on a seasonal basis.
 Their mating is timed so that the most vegetation is available when the offspring is ready to be weaned.
 In that sense, the latitude and altitude of a wombat’s territory will determine the best time to mate.
 However, mating generally occurs in the winter months.

 Wombats’ gestation period is 20-30 days.
 Like all marsupials, babies continue their development in their mothers’ pouches.
-Wombat pouches face backwards, with the opening located towards the hind end, so that that dirt doesn’t get inside when burrowing.
+Wombat pouches face backwards, with the opening located towards the hind end, which helps ensure that dirt doesn’t get inside when burrowing.
 When a joey is born, it will crawl into the pouch and attach itself to a teat.
 The teat will then expand in the baby’s mouth, locking the joey in place.

 The joey will remain in the pouch for 6-8 months and will fully mature at 2 years old.
 In the wild, wombats generally live around 5 years, but in captivity, their lifespan can reach as much as 30 years.